clawpack/doc/doc/topo.rst

     command line or in the Makefile.

 The Fortran code will recognize headers for *topotype* 2 or 3 that have the labels first and then the parameter values.
-Note that the label strings are ignored in either case, the order of lines is important.
+The order of lines is important.

 It is also possible to specify values -1, -2, or -3 for *topotype*, in which case the *z* values will be negated as they are read in (since some data